Jonahjohnzon/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-listit : This is a script to display the contents list of your current directory 2-bring_me_home : This is a script that changes the working directory to the user 3-listfiles : This is a script to display current directory contents in a long format
+1-listit : This is a script to display the contents list of your current directory 2-bring_me_home : This is a script that changes the working directory to the user 3-listfiles : This is a script to display current directory contents in a long format 4-listmorefiles : This script displays current directory contents, including hidden files (starting with .).
+Use the long format.